 Is Lithium Ferro Phosphate the answer?

-It is deemed safer and so far the reports of incidents seem to bear this out.
-Why is it safer?
-The main reasons are that the thermal runaway onset temperature is much higher- Around ≈325 ̊C rather than ≈185 ̊C for conventional Li-ion- and that less of the metals such as Aluminum, Nickel and Manganese are used in this form of Lithium-ion.
+It is deemed safer.
+The main reasons are that the thermal runaway onset temperature is much higher- Around ≈325 ̊C rather than ≈185 ̊C for conventional Li-ion- and that less of the metals such as Aluminium, Nickel, Cobalt and Manganese are used in this form of Lithium-ion.
 These metals can accelerate issues.
-However be clear that LiFe batteries are still categorized as Class 9 hazardous Dangerous Goods and Thermal runaway is not ruled out as a short web search will document.
+However, be clear that LIFE batteries are still categorized as Class 9 hazardous Dangerous Goods and Thermal runaway is not ruled out as a short web search will document.
 A poorly designed or manufactured pack and/or charger represents danger.
-Indeed, the largest fine for a devastating transport fire that we are aware of, is for a LiFe cell pack.
-That does not mean the chemistry in itself is more dangerous, in this the cell pack manufacturer simply did not design a safe battery!
+Indeed, the largest fine for a devastating transport fire that we are aware of, is for a U1 LIFE cell pack in the USA.
+That does not mean the chemistry is more dangerous, in this case the cell pack manufacturer simply did not design a safe battery!
 Safety is much more a question of who makes the cells, who makes the pack and what is their safety culture, than which cell chemistry is being used.
+Recent Hospital fire events in the UK featuring Chinese U1 type batteries with a 3rd party charger underline the point.

 Safety is the top priority.
 Only Premium matched cells from a day production batch are used.
 Each cell is then individually fused.
 But critically the cell balancing specification in production is 5 times tighter than the higher standard accepted Euro norm and we believe our nearest competitor and 25 times tighter than many of the Far Eastern cell packs.
 We go a step further by implementing state of the art microprocessor controlled balancing modes to our charge routine, further reducing imbalance potential, this is to give long life, but is also a safety measure – again we believe unique in this market segment.